bids-standard/bids-website/docs/blog/posts/2024-11-21-steering-group-minutes.md

 -   RO: This is a newer format that is potentially being added last minute, has not yet been community vetted.

--   YH: Should we establish requirement for adding a new file format? e.g. adoption
+-   YH: Should we establish requirement for adding a new file format?
+For example, adoption.

 -   RO: Wide adopt is a current criteria, and its not yet met.
     It should also add additional value, and that has not yet been established.